Communications & Technology For Small Business

 Video and Web Conferencing

 Video conferencing transmits and receives images and voice in real-time.
 Web conferencing adds another dimension - it allows you to share documents and applications.
-For more details on Webinar conferencing with customers visit Session 2 in the Business Expansion course.
+For more details on Webinar conferencing with customers visit Session 2 Getting Your Team in Place in the Business Expansion course.

 Telepresence takes video and web conferencing to new levels.
 A telepresence conference room includes ultra-high-definition video cameras, large screens displaying life-size images, and spatially discrete audio to create an "in person" experience.
 Facial expressions for crucial business discussions and negotiations can be discerned across the "virtual table."
 Telepresence solutions can be deployed to support your business' need from one-on-one conferencing in private offices to stadium seating for larger meetings.

 All these solutions allow you to communicate as if you were face-to-face with customers anywhere in the world.
 Time and money that would be spent on traveling can be used to conduct meetings.
 You can share documents, make presentations and conduct meetings on short notice.
 For example, without leaving your office, you can collaborate with employees who work from home or from other company locations.